 The minimum voltage value is the lowest safe voltage to which a battery can be discharged.
 Discharging a battery below this voltage can cause damage and reduce its lifespan.

 Rated/ typical voltage

-This is the highest voltage to which a battery can be charged without causing damage or reducing its lifespan.
+This is the highest safe voltage to which a battery can be charged without causing damage or reducing its lifespan.

 Rated capacity vs. Real capacity.
 What is the cause behind this?

 The rated capacity of a battery, often specified in mAh at a nominal voltage (usually 3.7V for lithium-ion batteries), represents the amount of charge the battery can hold.
 However, when the output voltage differs from the nominal voltage (like a power bank outputting at 5V), the effective capacity at that voltage will appear different when expressed in mAh.